 There is no right or wrong amount of coconut oil to consume.
 If you have not been using it to cook with or bake with, you might want to start slowly while your body goes through an adjustment period.
 Some people have no issues and others experience “die off” which is basically when your body is ridding itself of toxins and making you feel kind of lousy.
 Coconut oil cleanses your system so if you use too much, too soon, it can make you feel a little blah.
 But once your body starts reaping the health benefits, you will crave coconut oil!
 Like seriously crave it!

-There are all kinds of creative ways to add more coconut oil into your diet.
+Wondering how to incorporate coconut oil into your family's diet?
+There are all kinds of creative ways to add more coconut oil into your day.
 I outline a few of those in my post, How To Consume More Coconut Oil.
 Additionally, you can try out some of my recipes in Cooking With Coconut Oil!
 This recipe eBook is chalk full of simply, nourishing, and family friendly recipes to help you consume more coconut oil!
 The recipes are all gluten free, many are dairy free, and plenty are vegan friendly!

 Feeding your family is important.
 We need food to live.
 So why not boost your family's health with a little bit of coconut oil each day?